japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 newData: Map[BaseStreamingSource, LogicalPlan]
 ----

-Registry of the <<spark-sql-streaming-BaseStreamingSource.adoc#, streaming sources>> (in the <<logicalPlan, logical query plan>>) that have new data available in the current batch.
+Registry of the <<spark-sql-streaming-BaseStreamingSource.md#, streaming sources>> (in the <<logicalPlan, logical query plan>>) that have new data available in the current batch.
 The new data is a streaming `DataFrame`.

-NOTE: `newData` is part of the <<spark-sql-streaming-ProgressReporter.adoc#newData, ProgressReporter Contract>>.
+NOTE: `newData` is part of the <<spark-sql-streaming-ProgressReporter.md#newData, ProgressReporter Contract>>.

-Set exclusively when `StreamExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-getBatch, requests unprocessed data from streaming sources>> (while <<runBatch, running a single streaming batch>>).
+Set exclusively when `StreamExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runBatch-getBatch, requests unprocessed data from streaming sources>> (while <<runBatch, running a single streaming batch>>).

-Used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-newBatchesPlan, transform the logical plan (of the streaming query) to include the Sources and the MicroBatchReaders with new data>> (while <<runBatch, running a single streaming batch>>).
+Used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runBatch-newBatchesPlan, transform the logical plan (of the streaming query) to include the Sources and the MicroBatchReaders with new data>> (while <<runBatch, running a single streaming batch>>).

 | pollingDelayMs
 | [[pollingDelayMs]] Time delay before polling new data again when no data was available

-Set to link:spark-sql-streaming-properties.adoc#spark.sql.streaming.pollingDelay[spark.sql.streaming.pollingDelay] Spark property.
+Set to link:spark-sql-streaming-properties.md#spark.sql.streaming.pollingDelay[spark.sql.streaming.pollingDelay] Spark property.

 Used when `StreamExecution` has started <<runBatches, running streaming batches>> (and <<runBatches-batchRunner-no-data, no data was available to process in a trigger>>).